Ceres Life Graybar Ascend

 How Fixed Indexed Annuity Crediting Actually Works

 A fixed indexed annuity does not own the index.
-You’re not buying shares of the S&P 500 or any other benchmark.
+You are not buying shares of the S&P 500 or any other benchmark.
 Instead, the insurer credits interest based on a defined formula tied to index movement.
-The formula is usually controlled by a cap (a maximum credited rate), a participation rate (the percentage of index gain used in your interest calculation), or a spread (a margin subtracted from index gain).
+The formula is usually controlled by a cap (a maximum credited rate), a participation rate (the percentage of index gain used in your interest calculation), or a spread (a margin subtracted from index gain before applying the rate to your account).
+Understanding which parameter applies to a given strategy is essential for comparing products — because the same index can produce materially different credited results depending on which parameter is used and how it has historically been managed at renewal.

-That’s why comparing FIAs is more than “which index is used.”
+That is why comparing FIAs is more than which index is used.
 Two products can reference the same index and produce very different results depending on the crediting method and renewal terms.
-You should also assume these numbers can change at renewal.
 The better way to compare is to ask: how competitive is this product’s crediting history and renewal posture, and does the contract give you enough flexibility to reallocate if renewal terms change?
+Graybar Ascend offers both fixed interest and indexed strategies.
+That combination can be useful because it allows you to diversify how interest is credited: one sleeve can be purely declared-rate, while another sleeve has index-linked potential.
+A blended approach often reduces all-in dependence on any single crediting method and creates a more stable year-to-year accumulation profile.

 Optional Premium Bonus — The Right Way to Think About It